Czech Christmas Cookie #4

 Combine heavy whipping cream, both sugars (or combination confectioner’s sugar and vanilla extract) and flour in a small to medium-sized saucepan and whisk over medium heat until it boils, whisking constantly.
 When it starts to thicken to a thin pudding consistency, stir in nuts and candied and/or dried fruit.
 Remove from heat to cool fully.
 Cooling usually takes an hour, or so.
 The batter amount will appear small, but it should make 24 to 26 one to two bite sized cookies.

-From the cooled mass, make mini rounded high “clumps” (small coffee-spoon size amounts), and place them on a parchment paper lined cookie sheet.
-They should be small (one to two-bite size) with plenty of nuts and fruit, otherwise they melt into one big flat disk, which is still yummy, but not as attractive.
-Bake at 180°C (355°F) for about 10 to 12 mins, or until cookie edges begin to brown.
+From the cooled mass, make mini rounded “clumps” (small coffee-spoon size amounts), and place them on a parchment paper lined cookie sheet.
+[Warning: If you put them directly on metal (even Teflon coated) it could be a disaster!]
+They should be small (one to two-bite size) with plenty of nuts and fruit, otherwise they melt into one big flat disk, which is still yummy, but harder to deal with.
+Bake at 180°C (350°F) for about 10 to 12 mins, or until cookie edges begin to brown.
 Remove from oven and cool cookies on pan for 10 mins, then transfer (on parchment paper) to cooling rack.
 Cool completely before dipping in chocolate.
-If the cookies are a bit oily-looking on their bottoms, perhaps blot the bottoms with a paper towel.
+If the cookies are a bit oily-looking on their bottoms (mine usually are), perhaps blot the bottoms with a paper towel.
+Be gentle in lifting them off the parchment paper.
+Some may stick a little.

 Bittersweet Chocolate Mixture for dipping:

-- 2 teaspoons vegetable shortening (i.e. Crisco in US, or Omega in CZ).
+- 1 teaspoon vegetable shortening (i.e. Crisco in US, or Omega in CZ).

 In a double boiler or microwave, melt the chocolate with shortening according to instructions in baking chocolate package Stir well.